 - What do I need to bring to my child's 4K screening appointment

-To qualify for free 4K programs, one of the following situations must apply:
+To qualify for free 4K programs, at least one of the following situations must apply:

 - Family income is at or below the 100% below poverty level